 Restoring involves complete disassembly, thorough examination, and repair of every part that is worn or deteriorated.
 Afterwards, the piano is reassembled and everything is checked and adjusted to the same or similar tolerance and performance the piano had when it was new.

-A piano is an important investment which deserves to be preserved through a regular service at the hands of a trained and qualified technician.
-With the proper maintenance, the piano will have optimal sound quality and it will be a long term source of pleasant entertainment for the whole family and in much of your life.
+A piano is an important investment that deserves to be protected by a regular service by a specialized and qualified technician.
+With proper maintenance, you will have maximum sound qualities and will be a source of pleasure for the whole family and in much of your life.